 State Mandated Training.
 Board members must meet the state mandated training requirements that they successfully complete state-approved training on board governance, the board's role and responsibilities, employment, policies and practices, and financial management as found in Minn.
 Stat.
 124E.07. subd.7.
-Per this statute, this training must begin within six months of taking office, and be completed within 12 months of taking office.
+Per this statute, this training must begin within six months of taking office, and be completed within 12 months of taking office, or the individual is automatically ineligible to continue to serve as a board member.
+A board member who does not complete training within the 12 month period is ineligible to be elected or appointed to a charter school board for a period of 18 months.